AndroShivam/Recommendify/README.md

 <h1 align="center">Recommendify</h1>

 <p align="center">
-if you're like me who love music and has a picky taste and like particular type of artists/tracks. it's difficult to find good music from millions of artists/tracks on spotify but don't worry Recommendify got you covered, it will help you to find related artists according to your favourite artist. <br>
+if you're like me who loves music but like particular type of artists/tracks (we're picky :p). it's difficult to find good music from millions of artists/tracks on spotify but don't worry Recommendify got you covered, it will help you to find related artists according to your favourite artist. <br>